jitseD/creative-conference/client/src/pages/tutorials/tutorial-1.md

 ---
 layout: ../../layouts/MarkdownTutorialLayout.astro
-title: 'Origami Flower Tutorial'
+title: 'Crane Tutorial'
-description: 'Learn how to create a beautiful origami flower in a few simple steps.'
+description: 'Learn how to make an elegant origami crane in a few simple steps.'
-duration: "25 min"
+duration: 30 min
-tags: ["origami", "tutorial", "paper crafts", "flowers"]
+tags: ["origami", "tutorial", "birds"]
 ---

-# Origami Flower Tutorial
+# Origami Crane Tutorial

-In this tutorial, we'll create a lovely origami flower using simple folding techniques.
+In this tutorial, we'll guide you through the process of folding a traditional origami crane.

+## Introduction

+Origami, the Japanese art of paper folding, is not only a delightful pastime but also a fascinating way to create beautiful paper sculptures.
+The origami crane is a timeless symbol of peace, longevity, and good fortune.
+Follow these steps to fold your own crane and experience the joy of creating a piece of art from a simple piece of paper.

 ## Materials Needed

+To begin, gather the following materials:

 - One square sheet of origami paper (15 x 15 cm)
-- Scissors (optional)
-- Glue (optional)
+- Patience and a steady hand

 ## Instructions

-### Step 1: Fold Diagonally
+### Step 1: Starting Position
-1. Start with the colored side facing down.
+1. Begin with the colored side facing down.
 2. Fold the paper diagonally to form a triangle.
 3. Crease and unfold.

-### Step 2: Fold Diagonally in the Other Direction
+### Step 2: Fold Diagonally in the Opposite Direction
 1. Fold the paper diagonally in the opposite direction.
 2. Crease and unfold.